KITcii/smart-contract-dev-support/patterns/Idioms/Deactivation Pattern/README.md

 # Deactivation Pattern

 ## Context
-The Deactivation Pattern is applicable whenever a smart contract should be removed from the distributed ledger.
+The Deactivation Pattern is applies when a smart contract should be removed from an Ethereum-based distributed ledger.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``
 ## Problem